How Therapy Improves Life (And Why It’s Not Just About Talking)

 “I can be alone now without feeling flooded.”

-“I understand myself—my story makes sense to me.”
+“I understand myself—my story makes sense.”

-Sometimes people don’t realise how heavy things have been until they put the weight down.
-Therapy gives you the space to unburden, to reframe, to heal—and to walk away with a deeper appreciation for who you are and what you’ve lived through.
+Sometimes, individuals don’t recognize how heavy their burdens have been until they learn to put the weight down.
+Therapy provides the space to unburden, reframe, and heal.
+Ultimately, it allows one to leave the therapy room with a deeper appreciation for who they are and for what they have navigated in life.

 Comments